Summary of Significant Accounting Policies and Nature of Operations

 Accounts receivable are stated net of allowance for doubtful accounts.
 The allowance for doubtful accounts is determined primarily on the basis of past collection experience and general economic conditions.
 The Company determines terms and conditions for its customers primarily based on the volume purchased by the customer, customer creditworthiness and past transaction history.

 Concentrations of credit risk are limited to the customer base to which the Company’s products are sold.
 The Company does not believe significant concentrations of credit risk exist.

-Inventories consist of finished goods available-for-sale and are stated at the lower of cost or market value, determined using the first-in first-out (“FIFO”) method.
+Inventories consist of finished goods available-for-sale and are stated at the lower of cost or net realizable value, determined using the first-in first-out (“FIFO”) method.
 The Company purchases inventory from suppliers both domestically and internationally, and routinely enters into supply agreements with Asia-Pacific based suppliers of private label products and U.S.–based suppliers who are primarily drop-ship vendors.
 The Company believes that its products are generally available from more than one supplier and seeks to maintain multiple sources for its products, both internationally and domestically.
 The Company primarily purchases products in bulk quantities to take advantage of quantity discounts and to ensure inventory availability.
-Inventory is reported at the lower of cost or market, adjusted for slow moving, obsolete or scrap product.
-Inventory at December 30, 2017 and December 31, 2016 included items in-transit to our warehouses, in the amount of $10,164 and $9,767, respectively.
+Inventory is reported at the lower of cost or net realizable value, adjusted for slow moving, obsolete or scrap product.
+Inventory at December 28, 2019 and December 29, 2018 included items in-transit to our warehouses, in the amount of $14,502 and $9,701, respectively.

 Website and Software Development Costs